Saidaiji Temple 西大寺

 Get your ticket and explore the four main halls

-A single ticket to the complex offers visitors the chance to experience many different halls.
-The main attraction is its life-sized wooden statue of Shakyamuni in the main hall, which dates back to 1249.
+Visitors can get a single ticket at the general reception which gives access to the grounds and the different halls.
+The temple's main attraction is its life-sized wooden statue of Shakyamuni in the main hall, which dates back to 1249.

 Drink from a giant cup